SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 “No problem, Rarity, I’m glad to help,” Pinkie said.

+They walked in silence for a while as Rarity couldn't help but stare.

+*She's so cute when she bounces*, she thought as her face started to blush.

+*So carefree and full of fun*, she thought, *I could use a little of that in my life.*

+Pinkie had noticed the starring, "are you okay, you're face is a little red."

+Rarity said, "oh, I'm fine... just excited about this dress," averting her gaze.

+Pinkie seemed to have bought it, "me too!"

 Shortly after the conversation had ended, they arrived at Carousel Boutique.

 Rarity opened the front door with her magic and motioned for Pinkie to go first, “after you.”

 Pinkie Pie walked through the door, Rarity soon followed after and shut the door behind them.